Exercise: Nigeria Floods#

 2. In the next steps, we want to create a vector layer with admin 2 areas or in Nigeria called Local Government Areas (LGA) with the population in our project.
 Since we only want the LGAs we need to export those from the original dataset.

-• Open the attribute table of the layer “kontur_boundaries_NG_20230628” by by right click on the layer -> Attribute Table (Wiki Video).
+• Open the attribute table of the layer “kontur_boundaries_NG_20230628” by right-clicking on the layer -> Attribute Table (Wiki Video).
 Check out the attribute table.
 You see two columns of admin levels “admin levels” and “osm_admin_levels”.
 Both have different values.
-In the metadata of the dataset on HDX we can find out that the column “osm_admin_levels” refers to the admin levels used in OpenStreetMaps (OSM).
+In the metadata of the dataset on HDX, we can see that the column “osm_admin_levels” refers to the admin levels used in OpenStreetMaps (OSM).
 There is a list of which official admin levels correspond to which OSM admin levels.
 The LGAs correspond to osm admin level 6.
 This means we want to export all features with osm_admin_level = 6.

-• Under Extracted (attribute) click on the three points-> Save to GeoPackage navigate to your temp folder, and call the new layer “Nigeria_admin2_pop”.
+• Under Extracted (attribute), click on the three dots -> Save to GeoPackage, navigate to your temp folder, and call the new layer “Nigeria_admin2_pop”.
 Click Save.
 Give the layer the same name ( “Nigeria_admin2_pop”).
 Click OK and then click Run.

 3. Now we need to extract all LGAs in Borno.
 For that, we will use the Tool Extract by Location (Wiki Video) .
 Search the tool in the Processing Toolbox and open it.